Jack Skellington: Disney Magic Kingdoms

 In the world builder game Disney Magic Kingdoms, Jack appears as a playable character to unlock for a limited time.

 Disney Mirrorverse

 An alternate version of Jack Skellington appears as a playable character in the video game Disney Mirrorverse.

 Disney Dreamlight Valley

 Jack Skellington was added as a villager to Disney Dreamlight Valley as part of a free update in December 2023, again voiced by Chris Sarandon.

 Fortnite: Battle Royale

 On October 24, 2023, Jack Skellington was added to Fortnite Battle Royale as an Item Shop outfit for Fortnitemares 2023 alongside two other crossover outfits, Alan Wake and Michael Myers from Halloween, to celebrate The Nightmare Before Christmass 30th anniversary.
-He has a signature emote, Jack’s Scary Face, as well as his own bundle, including the Zero Back Bling, the Peppermint Parasol Pickaxe and the Jack’s Sled Glider.
+He has a signature emote, Jack's Scary Face, as well as his own bundle, including the Zero Back Bling, Peppermint Parasol Pickaxe, and Jack's Sled Glider.
 On November 3, 2023, Jack Skellington was disabled in the "Save the World" mode in Fortnite due to an issue.

+Disney's Twisted Wonderland

+In the mobile game Twisted Wonderland, Jack Skellington himself appears during a Halloween event, in which several of the Night Raven College students are transported to Halloweentown.
+Jack recruits them to help with preparations for the holiday.

+A character exclusive to the event, Skully J. Graves, is the Twisted Wonderland incarnation of Jack, sharing his love for the holiday and Jack's sense of impulsivity.
+Skully idolizes Jack and assists in the Halloween preparations, though his emotions get the better of him when Jack proposes ideas for Halloween that contrast with his own, as Skully has his own vision of how Halloween should be.
+A graduate of Night Raven College, Skully is remembered by the school as the "King of Halloween."